 Discover more of our favorite Pre-Prohibition cocktails.

-History of the Brooklyn Cocktail
+History Of The Brooklyn Cocktail

-Despite its relative anonymity, The Brooklyn cocktail is no neophyte.
+Despite its relative anonymity, the Brooklyn cocktail is no neophyte.

 While history is fuzzy as to its exact origin, The Brooklyn cocktail dates back to at least 1908.
 That’s the year that Jacob Grohusko, a Manhattan bartender, made the drink famous by including the cocktail’s recipe in his original Jack’s Manual.